Chapter 23: Papyrus and Poetry

 “Marcella keeps asking after Oscar,” Callie said, tearing up.
-“I tell her that I think Oscar is out of the country — he is in a sense — and that’s maybe why he’s not returning her messages.
-I’m afraid that she will go to the police to tell them everything she knows if she finds out he was murdered.
+“I tell her that I think Oscar is out of the country — he is in a way — and that’s maybe why he’s not returning her messages.
+I’m afraid that she might go to the police to tell them everything she knows if she finds out he was murdered.

-“I”ll tell her someday.
+“I”ll tell Marcella someday.
 But timing is everything especially with the truth.
 That’s what they say where I come from.”

 “Before I left the house,” Callie said, “I did try to placate Marcella.
-I told her that I was sorry we haven’t given her a raise lately.
+I told her that I was sorry she hasn’t had a raise lately.

 “We can’t afford it, Callie,” Alex said.